dgnflying/emotion-detection-with-CLIP/README.md

-5. Be sure to change the model file's name from `new_model` to something more memorable
+5. Feel free to change your model's file name from `emotion_ai_#` to something more memorable